chromeos/chromeos.dev/site/en/posts/join-us-in-the-chromeos-developer-community-on-discord.md

 ## Quick access to news and updates

 Moving forward, `#chromeos-announcements` will provide a feed of essential information and news regarding ChromeOS.
-Discover newly released features on the platform—and insights into how developers are using ChromeOS to reach new audiences and serve their existing audience.
+Discover newly released features on the platform—and insights into how developers are using ChromeOS to reach new audiences and serve their existing users.

 !!! aside.message--tip
 **Tip:** Want the best of ChromeOS delivered straight to your inbox?
 Subscribe to our [ChromeOS newsletter](https://chromeos.dev/en/subscribe).